-This article will talk about Saitama Prefecture's gourmet items: grilled eel, sweetfish, soba, shaved ice, and more.
+This article introduces great places to enjoy the cuisine of Saitama Prefecture: grilled eel, sweetfish, soba, shaved ice, and more!

 Saitama Prefecture’s Grilled Eels (Unagi)

-When they hear “unagi,” most Japanese people probably think of Hamanako in Shizuoka Prefecture.
-However, Saitama Prefecture also has a long history with this dish.
-There are many well-established unagi restaurants in the prefecture, and of those restaurants, the places in Urawa City and Kawagoe City are particularly famous.
+When they hear the word “unagi,” most Japanese people probably think of Hamanako in Shizuoka prefecture.
+However, Saitama prefecture also has a long history with this dish.
+There are many well-established unagi restaurants in the prefecture, and of those restaurants, the places in Urawa and Kawagoe are particularly famous.
 Let’s take a closer look at the history of unagi in these areas.

 The Unagi of Urawa

 In the Edo period, there was a great deal of swampland around the Urawa district of Saitama city, so it was a fertile breeding ground for freshwater fish.
 For that reason, people came in droves to catch fish there, and the area thrived.
 The eels caught by those fishermen became renowned for their flavor, and this was the beginning of the "Unagi of Urawa", which brought so many visitors.